 Maria’s frown lines deepened.
 “It is not proper, Lizzy.
 A gentleman should not take such liberties.
 You are a gentleman’s daughter, not a woman the man means to make his mistress.”

 Elizabeth sat on the edge of the bed.
 “Would you permit me to speak to Charlotte before anyone learns of this letter, especially my cousin?
 Mr. Collins would take umbrage with my drawing Mr. Darcy’s regard from Miss De Bourgh.
 This situation must be treated with discretion.”

 “Mr. Darcy must be made to speak an honest proposal, Lizzy,” the girl asserted.

 Elizabeth thought of last evening’s confrontation with the gentleman.
 “Trust me, Maria.
 Mr. Darcy did exactly that.”

-Thankfully, Mr. Collins did not recall that Jane remained at Gracechurch Street, and Elizabeth could be spared if there were a true need for a caretaker.
+Thankfully, Mr. Collins did not recall how Jane remained at Gracechurch Street, and Elizabeth could be spared if there were a true need for a caretaker.

 “I shall write to Mama to say I mean to keep Maria with me an extra sennight,” Charlotte assured.
-“That should provide you time to convince Mr. Darcy to renew his affections.”
+“Such should provide you time to convince Mr. Darcy to renew his affections.”

 Her relations welcomed her with surprised exclamations, but they readily accepted her excuse of Sir William’s upcoming return to Kent as the reason for Elizabeth’s early departure.